mckinseyacademy/mcka-theme/docs/SetupNotes.md

             create: true, nfs: true

 You will then be able to access this directory as the edxapp user from `~/xblocks` within the VM, and install them from there while editing them from whatever virtualenvs you like on the host.

+## Appendix E: Apros not working on a Linux host

+In case you have issues with the Apros website on Linux and LMS and the forum are working, chances are that the port forwarding isn't working properly.
+To fix that try adding the [Mac rules in Vagrant](https://www.danpurdy.co.uk/web-development/osx-yosemite-port-forwarding-for-vagrant/) with adding the [iptables rules for Linux](http://serverfault.com/questions/112795/how-can-i-run-a-server-on-linux-on-port-80-as-a-normal-user).
+Note that the added iptables rules are deleted upon reboot, if you are on Debian you can use [this](http://unix.stackexchange.com/questions/52376/why-do-iptables-rules-disappear-when-restarting-my-debian-system) to make the rules permanent.